 In this paper we focus on the first three, though often the themes are inevitably intertwined.
 The specialist panel began the conversation about the challenges involved in teaching and learning advanced or innovative methods in response to direct questioning about this, linking it to discussion of their own methodological expertise, pedagogical experience and concerns.
 A common thread was the wide variation in learner knowledge or skills, making the challenge how to address these different levels of preparedness or ‘having to quickly ascertain where people are and quickly realise where I can start off at’ (Nadia, CAQDAS).
 Thus the mismatches between learners and contexts were highlighted, including the mismatch between the complexity of the material involved in learning the method and the amount of time available to teach it (typically between one and three days, for these sorts of courses).
 Pedagogically this presents challenges related to the timing, sequencing and pace of the teaching, intensified by the diversity of the learners and their often unknown nature.
 Julia Brannan expressed the problem that the short course model is meant to solve but does not always achieve: ‘For any kind of learning to be maximally beneficial, it has to occur at a point when you are likely to put it into practice.’

 The expressed challenges were somewhat different according to whether the discussion was about quantitative or qualitative methods.
-Teachers of quantitative methods spoke more of the challenges associated with fearful learners, with poor mathematical foundations on which to build, and with making research methods learning appealing.
+Teachers of quantitative methods spoke more of the challenges associated with fearful learners, with sometimes weak mathematical foundations on which to build, and with making research methods learning appealing.
 This sometimes led to teachers adopting approaches involving ‘mass gimmickry’ (Andy Field), but also with the aim of engaging learners in relevant research problems and data.
 Teachers of qualitative methods spoke more of the challenge of needing to ground methods in ethics and theoretical and epistemological underpinnings (Amanda Coffey).
 Most countered the view that qualitative methods cannot be taught, though learners still experienced some of this, one ethnographer commenting on the forum that ‘When I started my fieldwork it was a “learn as you go” experience.
 Maybe that's the nature of it.’
 However, both quantitative and qualitative specialists shared concerns with relating methods learning to knowledge of everyday worlds, and to thinking about data and evidence, whether it be employing a ‘statistical imagination’ (John MacInnes) or stimulating critical engagement (Amanda Coffey).
 All the teachers discussed the challenges associated with the kinds of data involved with their methods and how they used data in their teaching approaches.
 Some advocated using real data, while others preferred data designed for the pedagogical purpose, though all saw the need for data to act as a pedagogical hook.
 There was near unanimous agreement around the aim of learners actively doing things with data, expressed both in terms of the challenges for teaching as well as the benefits of learning in this way.